-- Land Use and Built Form Elements contributing to the character and guality of places including block pattern, scale, the relationship between buildings and the street, and the mix and intensity of uses. - Mobility The multimodal transportation elements to connect people to the places where they live, work and play. - Quality-of-Life Infrastructure The parks, open spaces, trees, plants, natural features, recreation opportunities and centers, libraries, art and dynamic civic and social spaces that contribute to our quality-of-life.
+- Land Use and Built Form Elements contributing to the character and quality of places including block pattern, scale, the relationship between buildings and the street, and the mix and intensity of uses. - Mobility The multimodal transportation elements to connect people to the places where they live, work and play. - Quality-of-Life Infrastructure The parks, open spaces, trees, plants, natural features, recreation opportunities and centers, libraries, art and dynamic civic and social spaces that contribute to our quality-of- life.

-ELEMENTS OF A COMPLETE NEIGHBORHOOD

-Recomme Recommendations LU - 01 Promote a diverse mix of land uses LU - 07 Identify an LU - 02 Promote and anticipate growth in areas neighborh adjacent to transit priority streets LU - 08 Provide qu

-- LU 03 Encourage coordinated development to ensure appropriate community benefits are provided - LU 04 Ensure compatible new development - LU 05 Create quality streetscapes that contribute to the neighborhood character and sense of place - LU 06 Preserve and re-use historic structures and features on the Loretto Heights campus

-- nd preserve historic character of noods - uality educational opportunities for - LU 09 Promote a full range of employment options - LU 10 Minimize involuntary displacement and gentrification - LU 11 Integrate affordable housing throughout the plan area to accommodate households of different ages, sizes, and incomes - LU 12 Encourage and incentivize more affordable housing development

-CONNECT neighborhoods

-Goals

-- MOB 01 Build a complete street network MOB - 02 Enhance the existing street network - MOB 03 Promote street network safety - MOB 04 Increase access to multi-use trails, pathways and parks and open space - MOB 05 Create a complete pedestrian network

-- MOB 06 Create a complete bikeable network - MOB 07 Enrich the public transit experience - MOB 08 Increase the use of shared mobility options - MOB 09 Improve resident access to transit

-- access to public space

-- ENHANCE

-- the public realm

-- QOL 01 Increase fresh food access, availability and affordability - QOL 02 Connect existing open space, parks, trails and recreational assets - QOL 03 Create new community gathering spaces to accommodate a variety of activities for residents and visitors - QOL 04 Provide a variety of amenities that contribute to a sense of place, and enhance active and passive uses

-- QOL 05 Encourage higher quality design of parks and public spaces - QOL 06 Strengthen and expand the tree canopy - QOL 07 Design and implement natural and engineered green infrastructure systems

-OVFRVIF
+Enhance the character and quality of neighborhoods

+Mobility

+Connect people to the neighborhood places where they live, work, and play

+Quality of Life Infrastructure

+Provide neighborhoods with parks, trees, natural features, recreation opportunities, and civic and social spaces

+Plan Goals Plan Recommendations DIVERSIFY uses and experiences BUILD quality places LU - 01 Promote a diverse mix of land uses LU - 02 Promote and anticipate growth in areas adjacent to transit priority streets LU - 03 Encourage coordinated development to ensure appropriate community benefits are provided LU - 04 Create quality streetscapes that contribute to the neighborhood character and sense of place LU - 05 Promote a variety of building heights and intensities LU - 06 Promote high-quality, human scale design throughout the plan area LU - 07 Leverage increases in allowed building intensity to promote community benefits like historic designation, affordable housing and public space and amenities MOB - 01 Build a complete street network LU - 08 Preserve and re-use historic structures and features on the Loretto Heights campus LU - 09 Identify and preserve historic character of neighborhoods LU - 10 Provide quality educational opportunities for all residents LU - 11 Promote a full range of employment options LU - 12 Minimize involuntary displacement and gentrification LU - 13 Encourage and incentivize more affordable housing development LU - 14 Integrate affordable housing throughout the plan area to accommodate households of different ages, sizes and incomes CONNECT neighborhoods MOB - 02 Enhance the existing street network MOB - 03 Promote street network safety MOB - 04 Increase access to multi-use trails, pathways and parks and open space MOB - 05 Create a complete pedestrian network MOB - 07 Enrich the public transit experience MOB - 08 Increase the use of shared mobility options MOB - 09 Improve resident access to transit GROW access to public space ENHANCE the public realm QOL - 01 Increase fresh food access, availability and affordability QOL - 02 Connect existing open space, parks, trails and recreational assets QOL - 03 Create new community gathering spaces to accommodate a variety of activities for residents and visitors QOL - 04 Provide a variety of amenities that contribute to a sense of place, and enhance active and passive uses QOL - 05 Encourage higher quality design of parks and public spaces QOL - 06 Strengthen and expand the tree canopy QOL - 07 Design and implement natural and engineered green infrastructure systems

+OVERVIEW